LeoPanEsiee/PythonProject/README.md

 $ python main.py
 Dash is running on http://127.0.0.1:8888/

-Warning: This is a development server.
-Do not use app.run_server in production, use a production WSGI server like gunicorn instead.

 * Serving Flask app "main" (lazy loading)
 * Environment: production
   WARNING: This is a development server.
 Do not use it in a production deployment.
   Use a production WSGI server instead.
-* Debug mode: on
+* Debug mode: off
+* Running on http://127.0.0.1:8888/ (Press CTRL+C to quit)
 ```

 Le résultat s’observe dans la fenêtre d’un navigateur à l’adresse indiquée : `http://127.0.0.1:8888`.